Combinatorics of nondeterministic walks: Introduction

 \paragraph{Lattice paths.}

-Nondeterministic walks naturally connect between lattice paths and branching processes.
+Nondeterministic walks naturally connect lattice paths and branching processes.
 This is underlined by our usage of many well-established analytic and algebraic tools previously used to study lattice paths.
-In particular, those are the robustness of D-finite functions with respect to the Hadamard product, and the kernel method \cite{FS09,BM10,BaFl02,BaWa19,BKKK}.
+In particular, we rely on the robustness of D-finite functions with respect to the Hadamard product, as well as on the kernel method~\cite{FS09,BM10,BaFl02,BaWa19,BKKK}.

 The N-walks are nondeterministic one-dimensional discrete walks.
 We will see that their generating functions require three variables: one marking the lowest point $\min(w)$ that can be reached by the N-walk $w$, another one marking the highest point $\max(w)$, and the last one marking its length.
 For this reason they are also closely related to two-dimensional lattice paths, when interpreting $\left(\min(w), \max(w)\right)$ as coordinates in the plane.